-Bologna has several summer entertainment options in July and August.
+Bologna has many summer entertainment options in July and August.
 There is a daily open-air disco in Parco Cavaioni on the outskirts of the city and the city-sponsored Bologna Sogna series, with concerts at museums and buildings around town.
 During the rest of the year, there is lots of nightlife for young people in the university area.

 - Bologna's compact medieval center has several beautiful churches, monuments, and civic buildings.
 ITs many porticoed sidewalks make for pleasant walking and window shopping.

 - Piazza Maggiore is one of the central squares, lined with arcades.
 It's a good place to sit at an outdoor cafe.
 Around the square are the Gothic Basilica of San Petronio, the Palazzo dei Notai, and the Archeological Museum.

 - Piazza del Nettuno, next to Piazza Maggiore, another of Bologna's main squares, has an ornate 16th-century fountain in the center and is surrounded by medieval civic buildings.
 Go inside the library and admire its beautiful interior.